Good morning Great People!

 We are not condemned to a life of procrastination.
 Choice is available this second, right now.
 Crave to take the risk of being abandoned by relationships you value the most because you finally garnered enough self-respect to act on your behalf.
 Do not panic, you will always receive the support you need as you need it.
 Does it matter the channel that brings it to you?
 Crave to test drive your own potential on your private road—you have the remainder of this lifetime to do it.
 So do it now!
 What are you waiting for, your last breath of regret and self-pity?

 Tell me: what are your insights, experiences?
 I would enjoy hearing from you.

 So post your comments below before you forget.
 And if you find something useful in this blog, why not subscribe so you can receive email notification each time I publish a post.
-And recommend this blog to others who might benefit.
+Also, I would be highly honored if you recommended this blog to others who might benefit.
 Thank you in advance.

 Men Readers: Your comments are valuable too & highly welcomed! ;-))

 Shall we meet up again in a few days?

 Image credit: Procrastination 101! from mdjunction.com; “… flaw that has caused… from redeemedsheep.com